anoved/Calibre-Recipe-for-Strange-Horizons/README.md

 Manual Installation
 -------------------

-In Calibre, select _Add a custom news source_ from the _Fetch news_ menu.
+This is only necessary if you need to use the recipe with an older version of Calibre.
+Select _Add a custom news source_ from the _Fetch news_ menu.
 Click _Load recipe from file_ and select [`strangehorizons.recipe`](https://github.com/anoved/Calibre-Recipe-for-Strange-Horizons/blob/master/strangehorizons.recipe), downloaded from this repository:

 ![Screenshot of Add a custom news source window](https://github.com/anoved/Calibre-Recipe-for-Strange-Horizons/raw/master/Screenshots/Calibre-Custom-Recipes.png)